Medicare Supplement Plans in Texas: Medigap Basics

 However, as of January 1, 2020, plans that include the Part B deductible were phased out.
 This means that if you became eligible for Medicare benefits on or after January 1, 2020, you will not be able to enroll in Plan C, Plan F, or Plan J. Beneficiaries that are already enrolled in those plans will be able to keep their coverage.
 Plan G is the closest you can get to the discontinued Plan F, which is likely why Plan G has the second-highest enrollment of supplement plans in Texas.

 When comparing Medicare supplement insurance plans in Texas, it’s important to weigh monthly premium costs with out-of-pocket expenses.
 Some plans with lower premiums may have higher out-of-pocket costs.
-Let a local Medicare agent help you weigh your options and find a plan that meets your health needs and budget.

 4 Benefits Provided By Medicare Supplement Insurance Plans A – G